This article covers the requirements and peculiarities of EMI license

 The companies that receive EMI licenses also have all the rights pertaining to ordinary payment institutions.
 This way, they can provide both online and offline payment services.

 A company can open sub-accounts for its customers within its own bank account, in order to create an electronic wallet.
 The clients can then exchange cash for the electronic equivalent of coins and notes issued by the company and store it in their e-wallet.
-EMI license is also informally known as e-wallet license.
+EMI license is also informally known as an e-wallet license.

 By using the system of electronic money, customers may conduct transactions with traders.
 It allows them to buy products or services with virtual currency.
 Some e-money can also be later exchanged to physical currencies according to the current exchange rate.